AI Write: The Ultimate Guide for Beginners in 2026

 • Contextual disclosure: Providing information about AI usage in relevant policies

-According to a 2024 consumer survey by the Digital Ethics Foundation, 72% of readers prefer knowing when they're reading AI-generated content, but only 18% would think negatively of a brand for using AI if disclosed properly.
+According to a 2026 consumer survey by the Digital Ethics Foundation, 79% of readers prefer knowing when they're reading AI-generated content, but only 12% would think negatively of a brand for using AI if disclosed properly.
+This represents a significant shift in public acceptance of AI-assisted content over the past year.

 Several industries have developed specific guidelines.
 Journalism, academic publishing, and legal fields typically require more stringent disclosure than marketing or entertainment content.